Working with you to bring greater satisfaction and well being to your life.

 I will work with any company or individual's employer that provides out-of-network benefits.
-She does not directly submit to insurance companies on your behalf for in-network care.
+I do not directly submit to insurance companies on your behalf for in-network care.

-$195 for 1-hour session with fees adjusted for longer sessions of 1 and 1/2 hours or intensive work of 3-hour blocks.
+Please email me for rates.
+1-hour sessions after are typical with fees adjusted for longer sessions of 1 and 1/2 hours or intensive work of 3-hour blocks.